Types of Asbestos

 Is There a Medical Test for Asbestos Exposure?

 Chest x-rays cannot show asbestos fibers, but can detect early signs of certain lung diseases.
 Other tests, such as lung function tests and high resolution CT scans, can also detect changes in the lungs caused by asbestos.
 These changes usually are not detectable until years after exposure.

 Unless a material is labeled, it is difficult to determine whether it contains asbestos simply by looking at it.
 If you have any doubts about the material, you should treat it as if it contains asbestos, or have it sampled and analyzed by a qualified professional.
 A professional should take samples for analysis, because there may be an increased health risk if fibers are released.

 Due to the time frame involved and the difficulty in proving asbestos exposure, bringing an asbestos claim can be a complicated affair.
 That's why it's a good idea to consult with an attorney about your legal options before moving forward.
-A great first step is to contact a local asbestos/mesothelioma attorney to for a free initial case review to discuss your claim.
+A great first step is to contact a local asbestos/mesothelioma attorney to for a case review to discuss your claim.

 Contact a qualified product liability attorney to make sure your rights are protected.